MadMikeyB/trackr/README.md

 # Introduction

+This is the repository for the application at [https://mytrackr.app](https://mytrackr.app).

 mytrackr allows you to efficiently track your time, set up projects, hourly rates cost estimates, milestones and much more.

 The application was built over the course of a weekend for [Larahack](https://larahack.com).

-This is the repository for the application at [https://mytrackr.app](https://mytrackr.app).
+## Vote on Larahack!!

+Check it out on [Larahack](https://larahack.com/project/12) and vote for mytrackr to win! :)

 # Features / User Story